CheetahTemplate3/cheetah3/docs/dev_guide/patching.rst

         cheetah test

+To run the test suite with all supported Python versions use ``tox``.

 Before checking any changes in, run the tests and verify they all pass.
 That way, users can check out the CVS version of Cheetah at any time with a fairly high confidence that it will work.
 If you